ZorPastaman/Simple-Blackboard/README.md

 It transforms strings into unique integer ids.
 That makes work of [Blackboard] faster.
 But it's not recommended to create a new [BlackboardPropertyName] via string every time, cache it.

+#### !Attention!

+[BlackboardPropertyName] fully supports only ascii symbols.
+It may work incorrectly with other symbols.

 ## Serialization

 If you use a [Blackboard] as a regular c# class, you have to support serialization yourself.